Step 1: Preparation

 - Letter of Authorization signed by the property owner(s) if the applicant is applying on behalf of the owner(s) (staff will only deal with the applicant);

-- Certificate(s) of Title within five (5) days of application;
+- Certificate(s) of Title produced within five (5) days prior to application submission;

-- written description of the existing and proposed uses of the property;
+- the existing and proposed uses of the property;

 - the reasons for the request and the benefits to the community;

-- one (1) full size set of plans drawn to scale, four (4) copies in 11” x 17” and PDF files of the drawings with the following: location of existing and proposed buildings with setbacks (site plan); location and dimensions of all municipal easements, right-of-ways and registered covenants; floor plans and elevations of proposed buildings with Floor Area Ratio (FAR); landscape plans showing location and species of plants, location and details of fencing, and surface treatments; location and layout of parking and loading areas; and location and sizes of underground and surface utilities;
+- PDF files of drawings with the following: location of existing and proposed buildings with setbacks (site plan); location and dimensions of all municipal easements, right-of-ways and registered covenants; floor plans and elevations of proposed buildings with Floor Area Ratio (FAR); landscape plans showing location and species of plants, location and details of fencing, and surface treatments; location and layout of parking and loading areas; and location and sizes of underground and surface utilities; applicable environmental features and setbacks.

-- additional information such as traffic impact studies, and Good Neighbour Agreements may also be required depending on the site and proposal.
+- additional information such as traffic impact studies, environmental and technical studies, and Good Neighbour Agreements may also be required depending on the site and proposal.
 Please refer to the Good Neighbour Agreement Policy for details.

 Step 4: Application Review